telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     -   **coords**: a GJSON representing the location of the entity.
 See below for more details.

-Regarding `location.coords` in can use three diferent formats:
+Regarding `location.coords` in can use several formats:

 * Representing a point (the one used by NGSIv1 and NGSIv2 geo:point):